rodcunha/My-React-Library/README.md

-# My-React-Library
+# React Reference
-Resources for developing in React
+Articles that can be a good reference for developing with React and eventually Redux.

 ## Handling State